wickit7/arcgisdbmodel/README.md

 ## Getting Started
 To get started with creating an ArcGIS data model using JSON, you'll need the following:
 - ArcGIS Pro installed on your machine
+- The "create_db_model.py" script
 - A JSON file describing the data model
-- The "create_db_model.py" script
+- A target geodatabase in which the data model is to be created: A file geodatabase (.gdb) or an enterprise geodatabase such as SQL Server (.sde), Oracle, or PostgreSQL.

 ## Usage
 To create or update an ArcGIS data model based on a JSON input file, run the "create_db_model.py" script with the path to the JSON file as a command-line argument: